-• A teacher or trainee (defined on this page).

-• A student (defined on the next page).

-• A professional athlete temporarily present in the United States to compete in a charitable sports event.
+- A teacher or trainee (defined on this page). - A student (defined on the next page). - A professional athlete temporarily present in the United States to compete in a charitable sports event.

-The term exempt individual also includes an individual temporarily present in the United States as a foreign government-related individual under an "A" or "G" visa.
-If you are present under an "A" or "G" visa, you are not required to file Form 8843.
+The term "exempt individual" also includes an individual temporarily present in the United States as a foreign government-related individual under an "A" or "G" visa, other than individuals holding "A-3" or "G-5" class visas.
+An individual present under an "A-3" or "G-5" class visa is not considered a foreign government-related individual and must count all his or her days of presence in the United States for purposes of the substantial presence test.
+For more details, see Pub.
+519. If you are present under any other "A" or "G" class visa, you are not required to file Form 8843.